Bluemangoo/Pingpong/README.md

 cargo build
 ```

-If successful, you can find the excutable binary here: `target/debug/pingpong`
+If successful, you can find the executable binary here: `target/debug/pingpong`

 ### Build optimised one